WHY CHOOSE OUR SERVICE

 OUR SCOPE OF CARE

 We assist patients with restricted ambulation and orthopedic injuries.
 We care for behavioral health disorders and neurological injuries.
 We administer supplemental oxygen and provide for complex respiratory needs.
-Many of our patients require full transfers from bed, to chair, to aircraft seat.
-Intravenous hydration, intravenous medications and oxygen therapy can be administered in-flight.
-Numerous patients require fully dependent care and may be limited in communicating their needs.
+Many of our patients require full assist lifting transfers from bed, to chair, to aircraft seat.
+Intravenous hydration, intravenous medications, sedatives and pain relief, can be administered in-flight.
+Many patients require fully dependent care and may be limited in communicating their needs.
+We make every attempt to customize their medical travel plan.
+The patient's comfort and safety is our highest priority.
+If we do not feel we can meet this priority, we may decline services until we are confident this can be fulfilled.

-For safety reasons, patient comfort, and respect for other passengers, we require that our patients travel in the first class or business cabin.
-Our nurses travel in economy when not traveling with their patient.
-For long distance travel, most often associated with international transports, stretcher services can be evaluated but are rarely offered by airline carriers.
-Stretchers are uncomfortable for the patient, offer little privacy, and are costly and generally not advised.
+For safety reasons, patient comfort and respect for other passengers, we require that our patients travel in the first class or business class cabin.
+Our nurses travel in economy when not traveling with their patients.
+For long distance travel, stretcher services can be evaluated but are rarely offered by airline carriers.
+Stretchers are uncomfortable for the patient, offer no privacy, are costly and generally not advised.
 As an alternative, some international carriers offer first class seats that lie flat.
-Requesting a stretcher may also alarm the airline that a passenger is less stable than they desire to transport.
+Requesting a stretcher may alert the airline that a passenger is less stable than they desire.
 We will discuss all appropriate options with you.

-Contact us by phone, email or our website Transport Inquiry Form.
-We generally can be ready to travel within 48-72 hours dependent on patient needs and flight availability.
+Contact us by phone, email or complete our website Transport Inquiry Form.
+We generally can be ready to travel within 48-72 hrs dependent on patient needs and flight availability.

 We will review the patient's medical requirements with you to determine if our service of commercial transport is appropriate.
-Next, we will put together a preliminary quote for your consideration.
-If we feel the patient is not quite ready for transport due to such things as mobility or oxygen impairments, we will advise you how to prepare your patient.
+Next we will put together a preliminary quote for your consideration.
+If we feel the patient is not quite ready for transport due to such things as mobility or oxygen impairments, we will advise you or the health care team how to prepare the patient.

 Medical treatment is administered under the direction of the discharging physician's medical orders.
-Medications are prescribed and dispensed by the sending facility in accordance with these medical orders.
+Medications are prescribed and dispensed by the sending facility in accordance with those medical orders.
 Fitness to Fly and Airline Medical Clearances are obtained from the discharging physician and the medical department of the airline carrier.
 In-flight emergency treatment is performed in accordance with the American Heart Association Basic Life Support standards.
+If a patient has an advanced health care directive or wishes no heroic measures be done in-flight, this will be respected under the direction of the patient and/or patient's guardian with appropriate documentation from the primary care physician.